 - No refunds will be offered after the entry closing date has passed.

-- Entries will close on Friday 29th April 2018 or when places are filled
+- Entries will close on 2 August 2020 or when all places are filled.

 - Players can enter both the singles and pairs competitions; however, should a player qualify for the League to Dubai Regional Finals in both competitions he will forfeit his individual place and only compete in the pair’s event.